NLnetLabs/cascade/doc/manual/source/key-management.rst

 When a new zone is added to Cascade, Cascade will invoke the key manager to create empty key state for the new zone.
-When adding a zone it is possible to either let the key manager generate new keys or import key from an existing signer.
+When adding a zone it is possible to either let the key manager generate new keys or import keys from an existing signer.

 When the key manager creates new keys, it will start an algorithm roll instead of using the new keys directly.